j0lama/j0lama.github.io/_posts/2019-7-10-nas-attack.md

  - *meminfo*: Contains system memory information
  - *mp_fan_speed*: Fan speed with values between 0 and 10000.

 One of the most interesting files is the *mtd*.
 MTD or Memory Technology Devices are NAND/NOR-based flash memory chips used for storing non-volatile data like boot images and configurations.
-The *mtd* file offers a interface to obtain how the boot sector, OS sector, configuration sector, etc are in the Flash memory.
+The *mtd* file offers an interface to obtain how the boot sector, OS sector, configuration sector, etc are in the Flash memory.
 The NAS server contains the following information:
 ```bash
 / # cat /proc/mtd
 dev:    size   erasesize  name